1 Corinthians 11:27-32

 The Lord’s table calls for reverent self-examination and recognition of Christ’s body.

-27 Therefore whoever eats this bread or drinks the Lord’s cup in a way unworthy of the Lord will be guilty of the body and the blood of the Lord.
+27 Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.

-32 But when we are judged, we are punished by the Lord, that we may not be condemned with the world.
+32 But when we are judged by the Lord, we are being disciplined so that we will not be condemned with the world.

 The Lord’s table calls for reverent self-examination and recognition of Christ’s body.